dweekly/docs/pages/deep-linked-ads/dynamic-product-feeds.md

 - Be sure that your Feed Source has a `link` column with each product's web URL.
 This is the minimum requirement for Branch to create deep links (although it will likely not be sufficient to be accepted by Facebook or partners.)
 - We recommend [hosting deep link data](/web/hosted-data/) on your website for each web URL in your feed.
 We won't use it to modify your feed, but when your link is clicked from an ad, we'll get the link data from your website and return it to your app.

-If you choose this option, go to your [Link Settings](https://dashboard.branch.io/link-settings) > Advanced Settings and check **Enable Link Scraping**.
+If you choose this option, go to your [Link Settings](https://dashboard.branch.io/link-settings) > Advanced Settings and check <notranslate>**Enable Link Scraping**</notranslate>.
 This option is only available once you've enabled the Deep Linked Feeds product for your account (you can enable the product by creating and downloading a Deep Linked Feed).

 ![image](/_assets/img/pages/deep-linked-ads/dynamic-product-ads/enable-link-scraping.png)